 SELECT * FROM Customer WHERE Age = 20 OR AGE = 21 OR Age = 22;

-If our WHERE condition contains only one range predicate, the estimation will be 20% of the table rows.
-In our example, this is 20.000 rows.
+When our WHERE condition features a single range predicate, the estimation will be 20% of the table’s total rows.
+In this particular example, the estimated number of rows is 20,000.

 SELECT * FROM Customer WHERE Age BETWEEN 1 AND 1000;

-The estimate for the first and second range predicate is each 10% (remember, in the previous example with two ranges, it was 20% per range predicate).
+If we introduce a third range, a more precise estimation is utilized.
+The assessment for the first and second range criteria is 10% each, whereas, in the previous example with two ranges, it was 20% per range criterion.

-There will be no 10% estimations added after the second range predicate.
-Still, similarly to the estimations for single values, the number of distinct values in the range is counted, and the estimate is increased by 1% for each value.
+No additional 10% estimations will be added beyond the second range predicate.
+However, akin to estimations for individual values, the count of unique values within the range is tallied, and the estimate is augmented by 1% per value.

 SELECT * FROM Customer WHERE Age IN (10,11,12) OR AGE IN (20,21,22) OR AGE IN (30,31,32);